I told Professor Wurzburg's class in March and April about

 Inclusive education conference with keynotes by Lydia Brown, George Sugai, Dan Habib, JoAnne Malloy.
 Cheryl Jorgensen, Michael McSheehan, Henry Frost and many more you will not want to miss!

 People are ausome.
-Every kind of ausome. just look. you will see.
+Every kind of ausome. just look. you

 Presented and discussed will be the importance of inclusion and friendship for youth with disabilities.
 The cast and of the acclaimed feature documentary, Wretches & Jabberers will be joined by The National Center on Inclusive Education’s Mary Schuh, PhD, and Tampa advocate, 13 year old, Henry Frost.

 A day of inclusive education, community acceptance, and self-advocacy at USF with Academy Award Winning Director and Stars of the Acclaimed Documentary Wretches & Jabberers, NCIE's Mary Schuh, PhD, and Tampa advocate Henry Frost.
 CARD (The Center for Autism and Related Disorders) at the University of South Florida) will host at USF's Marshall Hall.